The Kashmir Conflict-

 was a time when people use to live in isolation.
 For Portigies, until they did

-in search of India, North African desert was a Hell in their believe system.
+in search of India, the North African desert was Hell in their belief system.

 Therefore, communities, groups or states, based on exclusive ideologies cannot

 work in today’s world.
-After partition of Indian, the problems are still
+After the partition of India, the problems still

 exists.
-In Pakistan, the people of Sindh, Blouchistan, Punjab and Pashtun are not
+In Pakistan, the people of Sindh, Balochistan, Punjab, and Pashtun are not

 state.
-Same is the case with India.
-The Israel too, fail to ignore the Arab
+The same is the case with India.
+Israel too fails to ignore the Arab

 population because under International law, the State is responsible to

-guarantee the equal rights to all it’s citizens.
-The Saudi Arabia that is
+guarantee equal rights to all its citizens.
+Saudi Arabia, which is

 The United States of Kashmir